-Pathologists identify patterns of mutations to help inform design of future trialsMarch 22nd, 2013 in Cancer /
+Pathologists identify patterns of mutations to help inform design of future trialsMarch 22, 2013 in Medicine & Health / Cancer

 Molecular driven therapeutic targets have resulted in a paradigm shift in the treatment of advanced lung adenocarcinoma.
 However, in early non-small cell lung cancer (NSCLC), surgical resection remains the treatment of choice with adjuvant chemotherapy.
 In a recent study published in the April 2013 issue of the International Association for the Study of Lung Cancer's (IASLC) Journal of Thoracic Oncology, researchers identified patterns of mutations in early stage node negative lung adenocarcinoma.

 They retrospectively reviewed 204 patients with stage IB primary lung adenocarcinoma who underwent surgical resection between January 1990 and May 2008.
 Patients who received neoadjuvant or adjuvant treatments were excluded.

 The study demonstrates that mutations are common in resected early node-negative, treatment-naive lung adenocarcinoma with 54 percent of patients having tumors which harbor at least one biologically relevant mutation.
 Although mutations in KRAS, EGFR and ALK were mutually exclusive, some tumors harbored synchronous mutations within a single oncogene such as double EGFR mutations or within two different oncogenes in the case of comutations.